- Terminals must be purchased from Ascend in order to function properly. Email our sales team at email@example.com if you'd like to order one.

 Ignore the Default folder in Ads.
 The Default folder is just for holding the default image that comes with the Ingenico.
 The Ingenico terminal will not recognize any new items placed in that folder.

-Sherpa Tip: Images must be sized 480 x 272 pixels or the equivalent ratio of smaller dimensions.
-They should also be saved in .jpg format and use the RGB color mode/profile.
+Sherpa Tip: Images must be sized 480 x 272 pixels for the iSC Touch 250 or 800x480 pixels for the Lane 7000, or the equivalent ratio of smaller dimensions.
+They should also be saved in .jpg format and use the RGB color mode/profile.5.
+Drag and drop (or copy and paste) your custom images directly into this folder.

 6. If you’d like have your images display in a particular order, you can modify their filename to suit your needs.
 The Ingenico organizes the images in alphanumeric order.
 So an image starting with a number would come before an image starting with a letter.